rsksmart/rif-notifier/README.md

 * Clone this repo using ```git clone https://github.com/rsksmart/rif-notifier rif-notifier``` and switch to the rif-notifier directory by using command ```cd rif-notifier```

-* Modify .env file to specify the ```dbpassword``` for mysql docker container.
-This should be same password as used in previous step.
+* Modify .env file to specify the ```dbuserpassword``` for mysql docker container.
+Set the same password to rif-notifier by running command `notifier-prov-cli dockerconfigure --dbpassword`.

 * Install notifier provider cli by following steps in [notifier provider cli](#notifier-provider-cli)